 Tia Noelle Pratt, PhD is a higher education professional, researcher, and inclusion & diversity specialist based in Philadelphia, PA.
 She received her PhD in sociology from Fordham University in 2010.
 A sociologist of religion by training, she is an expert in systemic racism with twenty years of experience researching and writing about how systemic racism impacts African-American Catholic identity.
-For 2018-19, she is the inaugural Scholar-in-Residence at the Aquinas Center in Philadelphia, PA.
+In September 2019, she became the Executive Director of the Martin de Porres Foundation in Philadelphia, PA.
+For 2018-19, she was the inaugural Scholar-in-Residence at the Aquinas Center in Philadelphia, PA.
 She is also the President and Director of Research at TNPratt & Associates, LLC.

 Dr. Pratt’s research examines the intersection of race and religion and the ways systemic racism impacts the experience of religion.
 Using ethnography and in-depth interviews, Dr. Pratt studies the Roman Catholic Church as an institution, providing needed sociological analysis of race and religion.
 Dr. Pratt is currently working on a book project, Black and Catholic, Catholic and Black: Structure, Racism, and Identity in the African-American Catholic Experience.
 This project draws on ethnographic data investigates liturgy as a form of identity work and analyzes how systemic racism in the Catholic Church has resulted in the small number of African-American Catholics.
 This project will also address parish reorganizations resulting from church closings.
 It demonstrates that African-American Catholics have combined the dual heritages of Roman Catholicism and African-American religious traditions such as music, preaching, and commitment to social justice to form a singular identity.